eclipse-edc/Connector/docs/developer/architecture/configuration/README.md

 - setting keys start with _edc_
 - setting keys are defined in _private static final_ fields
-- setting fields are annotated with the _@EdcSetting_ marker interface
+- setting fields are annotated with the _@Setting_ marker interface
 - settings have a valid default value

 **Example Setting**